jinghuazhao/FM-pipeline/README.md

 ## ADDITIONAL TOPICS

-We describe use of PLINK and GCTA to establish regions of interest by first returning to the GIANT BMI example as described above,
+We describe use of PLINK and GCTA to establish regions of interest by first returning to the GIANT BMI example as used above,
 ```bash
 gunzip -c bmi.tsv.gz | \
 sort -k9,9n -k10,10n | \